gliboc/simeon/README.md

 The file `compiler.ml` translates the miniSQL ast to the relational algebra.

+### Optimizer

+`optimizer.ml` contains a function for optimizing the bytecode.
+It consists simply in pushing down the projections over the selections when the selection attributes are a subset of the projection ones.

 ### Autres

 `testing_renaming.ml` montre un exemple de fonctionnement du renaming de relation, prenant en compte les possibles conflits.